jeff4/a7/src/pages/posts/94-agent.md

 	* So perhaps the similar evolution.
 Start off with generalized players of un-customized tools.
 Then over time, specialized vertical LLM players will evolve.
 	* What do you all think?
 Start off with a few generalized players; later in LLM era lifecycle, vertical LLM specialists win?
 Or will vertical b2b llm specialists win from beginning
 * **18:30** Jared: Interesting...if one looks at the history of SaaS:
+    * 2005-2010, consumer startups worked first, e.g., email, chat, maps.
+People as consumers became more comfortable
+* **19:00** Harj: Alternately, perhaps there is no reset b/c of LLMs.
+User experience is maybe the same for LLM vs. incumbent SaaS products.
+	* Enterprise customers are now used to the idea that point-solution vertical specialists are better than old jack-of-all-trade platforms.
+	* So they might just adopt
+	* So some of our companies are getting faster traction in enterprises than we've ever seen before.
+* **19:50** Garry: I think we're just early in the game.
+All software starts as pretty vertical.
+And as industries get more developed,
+	* Early in the game, everyone is making point solutions.
+At some point, people need to go horizontal.
+To justify big marketing/sales spend, need to make a big market
+* **20:30** Diana: Maybe the bull case for why llm b2b vertical wil be even bigger than SaaS: still needed an operations team, data entry to input data.
+Now, not only going to eliminate the payroll of customers.
+Way fewer employees needed at the customers to clikc through SaaS, click approvals, etc.
+* **21:20** Jared: I agree.
+Given that we expect customer companies shift spending from their headcount *to* their software purchasing budget,
+* **21:30** Jared: Examples from actual startups working right now